 Prior to this offering, there has been no public market for our common stock.
-We will apply to have our common stock listed on The Nasdaq Capital Market under the symbol "," which listing is a condition to this offering.
+We have applied to have our common stock listed on The Nasdaq Capital Market under the symbol "SXTP," which listing is a condition to this offering.
 There can be no assurance that we will be successful in listing our common stock on The Nasdaq Capital Market.